 You need to have this nine-digit number to work in Canada and to receive government services and benefits.
 It's easy to apply, and there is no fee to get a SIN.
-Get it from Service Canada online or by mail.
-Some branches accept in-person applications, but you need to get an appointment.
+Get it from Service Canada in-person, online, or by mail.
+Check which Service Canada Centre is nearest you from the link below.

-Service Canada branches, Online appointment

-Go to: What you need before you apply to know what papers you need to present.
+Service Canada branches, Online appointment Go to: What you need before you apply to know what papers you need to present.